mpostol/TP/ExDataManagement/FunctionalProgramming/FunctionalProgramming/Readme.md

 ## Anonymous Functions

 The class [AnonymousFunctions][AnonymousFunctions] provides a few examples of delegates and events.
 Check out the section [Anonymous Functions][AnonymousFunctionsMD] to get details.
-The UT located in the class [AnonymousFunctionsUnitTest][AnonymousFunctionsUnitTest] contains test methods illustrating how to use the delegates and events.
+The UT located in the class [AnonymousFunctionsUnitTest][AnonymousFunctionsUnitTest] contains test methods illustrating how to use the Anonymous Functions amd Expression Tree.

 [DelegateExample]: DelegateExample.cs#L16-L68
 [DelegateEventsMD]: READMEDelegateEvents.md